25prabhu10/notes/docs/Languages/Markdown/Links.md

 # Links

-Links can be both external URLs and internal URLs.
+Links can be both external URLs and internal URLs

 ## Inline links

-Links can be written inline.
+Links can be written inline

 Syntax: